-Weighted- Average Vesting Period (in years) December 31, 2011 Unrecognized equity-based compensation expense: Stock options 3.2 \$ 14,557 Restricted stock 4.1 1,528 Profit units 0.7 461 Total unrecognized equity-based compensation expense \$ 16,546
+Weighted- Average Vesting Period (in years) Dec cember 31, 2010

+Unrecognized equity-based compensation expense:

+Stock options 2.8 \$ 9,994

+Restricted stock 2.5 610

+Restricted common units

+Profit units 1.5 2,012

+Total unrecognized equity-based compensation expense \$ 12,616

-Defined Contribution Employee Benefit Plans: Immediately upon hire employees may participate in the McJunkin Red Man Retirement Plan whereby employees elect to defer a percentage of their base earnings and overtime, pursuant to Section 401(k) of the Internal Revenue Code.
+Defined Contribution Employee Benefit Plans: Employees may participate in the McJunkin Red Man Retirement Plan, under which any employee who has completed at least six months of service may elect to defer a percentage of their base earnings, pursuant to Section 401(k) of the Internal Revenue Code.
 In addition, we make matching contributions with respect to participant contributions.
+Effective January 1, 2009, the six months of service requirement was eliminated and employees may immediately make a deferral election upon hire.
 The McJunkin Red Man Retirement Plan also features a discretionary profit-sharing component.
+This provides for annual employer contributions, generally based upon a formula related primarily to earnings, limited to 15% of the eligible compensation paid to all eligible employees.
+Employees must have at least six months of service to receive a profit-sharing contribution.

 Eligible employees of Midfield Supply ULC located in Canada participate in a Registered Retirement Savings Plan after three months of service.
-Elective contributions are made by employees to defer a percentage of their base, overtime, commission and bonus compensation and we make matching contributions on the base pay portion of the employee's compensation.
+Elective contributions are made on an employee-by-employee basis.